 Good Morning Everyone,

-Our thought for today: “God hates empty religion.”
+Our thought for today: “God calls us to higher ground”

 God Bless,